Hire in Latvia

 National social insurance contributions (NSIC) are paid monthly, by both the employee and the employer, to the State Social Insurance Agency (VSAA).
 These contributions guarantee employees’ health insurance, pensions and unemployment insurance, as well as maternity, paternity and parental leave.
 The rate for the employee is 10.5% and 23.59%.for the employer.

-A minimum NSIC for minimum wage (EUR 500 as of July 2021) has been introduced.
+A minimum NSIC for minimum wage (EUR 620 for 2023) has been introduced.
 If an individual earns less from all NSIC taxable income sources, the employer is responsible for making the contributions on the employees’ behalf.

 For employees earning more than EUR 78,100 per year, employers and employees are also obligated to contribute to a solidarity tax (ST).
 This is split into the same rates as social security contributions, with an extra 23.59% from the employer’s side and an extra 10.5% from the employee’s side.
 However, employers are entitled to reimbursement for their contributions because the effective ST rate is 25%.
 These refunds will be made by September 2023.